KripKrop72724/Pagasys/README.md

 `POST /api/companies/{company_id}/roster/schedule-range/` creates or updates consecutive roster entries starting at `start_date`.
 Supply either `days` (count of days) or `until` (inclusive end date).
 Optional `rest_weekdays` accepts three-letter weekday codes to mark as rest days.
+Dates that coincide with calendar holidays are flagged automatically so later payroll calculations can distinguish holiday work.

 Example by number of days: